simsoba-research/simsoba-research.github.io/_publications/2009-10-01-paper-title-number-1.md

 ## Abstract

 Robust learning is essential for time-series forecasting in real-world settings where data are noisy, irregular, or contaminated by outliers.
 This paper proposes a **Hybrid Minkowski–Log–Cosh (MLC) loss function**, a tunable and theoretically grounded objective designed to improve the stability and accuracy of **LSTM-based forecasting models**.
+The approach is validated on 11 years of monthly malaria incidence data and consistently outperforms classical loss functions under both clean and outlier-contaminated regimes.

 ---

 ## Loss Function Definition

-Let $y_i$ and $\hat{y}_i$ denote the true and predicted values at time $i$.
+Let $y_i \in \mathbb{R}$ and $\hat{y}_i \in \mathbb{R}$ denote the true and predicted
+values at time index $i$.
 The proposed loss function is defined as

 $$
 \mathcal{L}(y,\hat{y})